-Investment Category Category Description Pavement Projects in this category include overlays, mill and overlays, full-depth reclamations, and reconstructions of existing Condition state highway pavement.
-Bridge Bridge Condition investments include replacements, rehabilitation, and painting.
-The Bridge Condition category does Condition not include supporting elements for bridges, such as signs, pavement markings, or lighting.
-Roadside Road side Infrastructure Condition elements include drainage and culverts, traffic signals, signs, lighting, retaining Infrastructure walls, fencing, noise walls, guardrails, overhead structures, rest areas, Intelligent Transportation Systems (ITS), and Condition pavement markings.
-Traveler Safety MnDOT currently uses a combination of three types of safety investments in its effort to improve safety and reduce the number of annual fatalities and serious injuries on Minnesota roads: Proactive lower cost, high-benefit safety features Sustained crash locations treatments The Toward Zero Deaths (TZD) initiative Twin Cities MnDOT pursues the following strategies to address regional mobility issues in the Twin Cities metro area: Mobility • Active Traffic Management (ATM).
-Operational improvements to help manage the effects of congestion, which include variable message signs (traveler information systems), freeway ramp metering, dynamic signing, dynamic shoulder lanes, reversible lanes, dynamic speed signs, and lane specific signaling. • Spot mobility improvements.
+INVESTMENT CATEGORY DESCRIPTION CATEGORY Pavement Projects in this category include overlays, mill and overlays, full-depth reclamations, and reconstructions of existing Condition state highway pavement.
+Bridge Condition Bridge Condition investments include replacement, rehabilitation, and painting of state highway bridges.
+The Bridge Condition category does not include supporting elements for bridges, such as signs, pavement markings, or lighting.
+Roadside Infrastructure Roadside Infrastructure Condition elements include drainage and culverts, traffic signals, signs, lighting, retaining walls, fencing, noise walls, guardrails, overhead structures, rest areas, Intelligent Transportation Systems (ITS), Condition and pavement markings.
+Traveler Safety MnDOT currently uses a combination of three types of safety investments in its effort to improve safety and reduce the number of annual fatalities and serious injuries on Minnesota roads: Proactive lower cost, high-benefit safety features Sustained crash locations treatments The Toward Zero Deaths (TZD) initiative Twin Cities MnDOT pursues the following strategies to address regional mobility issues in the Twin Cities metro area: Mobility • Active Traffic Management.
+Operational improvements to help manage the effects of congestion, which include variable message signs (traveler information systems), freeway ramp metering, dynamic signing, bus-only shoulder lanes, reversible lanes, dynamic speed signs, and lane specific signaling. • Spot mobility improvements.
 Lower cost, high-benefit projects that improve traffic flow and provide bottleneck relief at spot locations.
-These projects include freeway and intersection geometric design changes, short auxiliary lane additions, and traffic signal modifications to ease merging and exiting traffic. • Priced managed lanes.
+These projects include freeway and intersection geometric design changes, short auxiliary lane additions, and traffic signal modifications to ease merging and exiting traffic.
+Priced managed lanes.
 Priced managed lane projects that provide a predictable, congestion-free travel option for transit users, those who ride in carpools, or those who are willing to pay.
-In the Twin Cities, this system is called MnPASS , which currently operates on I-394 and I-35W. • Strategic capacity enhancements.
-Projects in the form of new interchanges, non-priced managed lanes, and limited general-purpose lanes that may be needed to address corridor congestion and/or provide lane continuity for existing facility or to complete an unfinished segment of the Metropolitan Highway System.
+In the Twin Cities, this system is called MnPASS, which currently operates on I-394, I-35E, and I-35W. • Strategic capacity enhancements.
+Projects in the form of new interchanges, non-priced managed lanes, and limited general-purpose lanes that may be needed to address corridor congestion and/or provide lane continuity for an existing facility or to complete an unfinished segment of the Metropolitan Highway System.
 IRC Mobility Minnesota's IRC system is a subset of the NHS, connecting the largest regional trade centers in Minnesota with each other, neighboring states, and Canada.
 This system consists of Greater Minnesota's most heavily traveled roads, accounting for only 2.5 percent (3,000 miles) of the state highway system, yet carrying about 30 percent of all statewide travel.
 Typical improvements on these corridors include low-cost solutions, such as intersection improvements, as well as major projects, such as roadway capacity improvements.
-Bicycle MnDOT typically constructs bicycle improvements concurrently with pavement and bridge projects, but also implements Infrastructure some stand-alone projects.
+Bicycle Infrastructure MnDOT typically constructs bicycle improvements concurrently with pavement and bridge projects, but also implements some stand-alone projects.
+Accessible Pedestrian Infrastructure Most pedestrian improvements are implemented as part of a pavement or bridge project.
+Stand-alone projects, especially ADA improvements, are implemented as well.